-Calculate the "Break Even" Point One of the most common reasons to refinance is to lower the monthly mortgage payment or overall cost of the loan.
+Calculate the "Break Even" Point

+One of the most common reasons to refinance is to lower the monthly mortgage payment or overall cost of the loan.
 Since a refinance will be a new loan origination, make sure to calculate the "break even" point and determine how long it will take to start saving money with your mortgage refinance.

+The Refinance PROCESS

+and pay any lender's fees at this time.

-The Refinance PROCESS Once you've decided you're ready to refinance and have met with a loan officer to determine the type of refinance you will need, you're ready to get started!
+Once you've decided you're ready to refinance and have met with a loan officer to determine the type of refinance you will need, you're ready to get started!